Difference between revisions of "Bulawayo City Council" - Pindula

 |http://www.citybyo.co.zw/

 City of Bulawayo is the second largest city in Zimbabwe after Harare.
 The council is controlled by the main opposition party Movement for Democratic Change, and the council has managed to stand out as the leading municipality in Zimbabwe in service delivery to its residents, through campaigns engineered by the city council such as the #mycitymypride campaign and #keepbyoclean on social media.
 In recent years, Bulawayo has been widely perceived as the cleanest city in Zimbabwe due to the council's effective waste management strategy.
-In 2015 the city of Bulawayo was praised for its town planning that, unlike major urban areas such as Harare and Chitungwiza, has not been marred by corruption and problems such as illegal settlements.
+In 2015 the city of Bulawayo was praised for its town planning that, unlike major urban areas such as Harare and Chitungwiza, had not been marred by corruption until most recently in 2019 and onwards.

 Council Structure